Worst Charities to Donate To (By the Data)

 Frequently Asked Questions

-What makes a charity inefficient?
+What makes a charity score poorly on efficiency?

 Where does charity data come from?